 Wendy lives outside New York City in South Orange, New Jersey, with her husband Michael and her two children, Jonah and Lexi.

 Wendy Sachs is an Emmy award-winning network television producer, former Capitol Hill press secretary, editor-in-chief of Care.com, media relations executive, and the author of “Fearless and Free: How Smart Women Pivot and Relaunch their Careers.”
-The book will be published by AMACOM in February 2017.
+The book was published by AMACOM in February 2017.